BIOGRAPHY MIKE WESTFALL

 an artificially manipulated economy, polluted manufacturing towns and a deeply

-While there were endless numbers of industries affected,
+While there were endless numbers of

 America’s domestic auto industry, because of its shear size, is a prime example

 of the original blueprint for this massive corporate restructuring that lacked

 was America’s foremost manufacturing

 business.
 One of every six American jobs was auto related.
 General Motors was